gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 interface and are used to filter Region entries for inclusion into the Region on import and for inclusion into the snapshot on export.

-[spring-data-gemfire-name] lets you use snapshot filters on import and export by using the `filter-ref` attribute or an anonymous, nested bean definition, as the following example shows:
+Spring Data for VMware GemFire lets you use snapshot filters on import and export by using the `filter-ref` attribute or an anonymous, nested bean definition, as the following example shows: